abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### 🔸 `instanceOf`

-`instanceof` is a binary operator, accepting an object and a constructor.
+`instanceOf` is a binary operator, accepting an object and a constructor.
 It returns a boolean indicating whether or not the object has the given constructor in its prototype chain.

-Use `instanceof` for custom types and complex built in types
+Use `instanceOf` for custom types and complex built-in types

 ```js
 var ClassFirst = function () {};